 –> Take a look at the 2018 wiki

-To create ownership of learning, students will set their own learning intensions and success criteria.
-Students will use peerScholar as tool for peer reflection (in the last phase in May) to reflect on their own and their peers’ learning process.
+To create ownership of learning, students will set their own learning intentions and success criteria.
+Students will use peerScholar as a tool for peer reflection (in the last phase in May) to reflect on their own and their peers’ learning process.

 Working in a Learning Circle includes student engagement, professional collaborative learning, global citizenship and 21st century /future skills.